Coloring ideas for Walrus

 A walrus is a large, lovable marine mammal known for its long tusks, wrinkled skin, and giant flippers.
 Living in the cold Arctic waters, walruses use their strong tusks to pull themselves onto ice and to show off to their friends.
 Depending on the species, walruses can live up to around 40 years.
 Their skin feels thick, rough, and a little rubbery, helping them stay warm in freezing temperatures.
 Walruses make a variety of sounds, like barks, grunts, and bell-like whistles, especially during playful gatherings.
 They feed mostly on clams, mussels, and other tasty treats found on the ocean floor.
 Whether lounging on ice or diving deep, walruses are true treasures of the cold seas!

-How to say Walrus in different languages
+How to say Walrus in different languages?

 - English: Walrus